AnalisiGuanyem/Barcelona_Database/README.md

 It is important to remark that **we do not try to replace the function of official public open data repositories**.
 With this repository, we just try to overcome punctual problems on formats, dispersions, lacks and difficulties to find specfic data that could be useful for further integrated analyses and visualizations.
 Then, the main goal of the *Barcelona Database* is to facilitate the production of studies, applications, tools and/or manuals helping to understand Barcelona.

 Publishing these data in an open format and allowing/promoting a non-restrictive community use is also important for us.
-We want to facilitate and strongly encourage the reuse of data beyond the *Anàlisi de Dades" group and the *Guanyem Barcelona* context.
+We want to facilitate and strongly encourage the reuse of data beyond the *Anàlisi de Dades* group and the **Guanyem Barcelona** context.
 In addition to the natural association between *new uses* and *creation of new value*, promoting and educating in the open use of data is an important part of the collective and citizen empowerment that is going on.